rhdtownsend/msg/docs/source/user-guide/python-walkthrough.rst

-In the calls to the object constructor, the first argument is the name of a spectral grid (i.e., the demo grid), and the second argument is the name of a passband file.
+In the calls to the object constructor, the first argument is the name of a spectral grid (i.e., the demo grid), and the second argument is the name of a passband definition file.
 (Note that 'Vega' appears in the names is because we're using the VEGAMAG magnitude system).
-The normalized *surface* fluxes of Sirius can then be found using the :py:func:`pymsg.PhotGrid.flux` function:
+The normalized *surface* fluxes of Sirius are then be found using the :py:func:`pymsg.PhotGrid.flux` function:

 .. jupyter-execute::